Luxury Commentary

 Myth #1: Innovation ≠ Decoding the U/HNWI

-The ultra high net worth individual/customer is not one person.
-The industry as a whole is very guilty of conflating the U/HNWI into a two-dimensional segment with a homogenous set of needs, wants, behaviours and aspirations.
+The ultra-high-net-worth individual is not one person.
+The industry as a whole is very guilty of conflating the U/HNWI into a two-dimensional segment with a homogeneous set of needs, wants, behaviours and aspirations.

 Sharing a wealth bracket does not reconcile every other facet of personality into a singular persona and brands need to move away from this mindset and cease catering to generic trends.